Cycling Ride Schedule

 9 Cycle Ride – Pelham Recreation Trail

 Route – Pelham has a great trail system that cuts across the town from the south-east near Webber and South Pelham towards Fenwick.
 It is gravel, but mostly hard packed for much of the way.
 We can try it out on our way from Harold Black Park to Fenwick for this ride.
 Total distance is about 24km, with a Fenwick break at 15km, or going on to Ridgeville for the break at 20km.
-Here are the details:
+Here are the details and a cue sheet link.

 Lunch/Break – The Broken Gavel in Fenwick.
 They open at 11:30am for lunch so we may have to go around the block to avoid getting there too early.
 Here is there address and contact details.
 785 Canboro Rd, Fenwick, ON L0S 1C0, thebrokengavel.com , (289) 897-9483.
 Or, we go on to Ridgeville and stop at the Nature’s Corner Bakery and Café.
 Address and website: 302 Canboro Rd, Ridgeville, ON L0S 1M0, naturescorner.ca , (905) 892-0059.